NanoSim/IOH5Write/README.md

 IOH5Write
 =========

+This is a fork from https://github.com/hakostra/IOH5Write.
+All credits go to him!
+I have just changed a few things to work with OpenFOAM-2.1.x and python-2.6

 Library that write OpenFOAM cases as HDF5 archives instead of the default one-file-per-process-per-timestep-per-variable approach.
 This saves a lot of files, makes it easier to manage, copy, and post-process the results.
 An XDMF file is used to describe the contents of the HDF5-file and this can easily be opened in ParaView, VisIt or any other common postprocessor tool.
 The IO part is handled by MPI-IO, which makes it effective on clusters and high-performance computers with thousands of nodes and parallel file systems.

 Installation
 ------------
-1. Make sure you have a working copy of OpenFOAM 2.2.0, 2.2.1 or 2.2.x.
+1. Make sure you have a working copy of OpenFOAM 2.1.x.
 Make sure that you have all necessary compilers and development libraries, including MPI.
 2. Install the HDF5-library.
 Make sure that you install or compile it with parallel/MPI support.
 In Ubuntu this is done by installing the package ``libhdf5-openmpi-dev``.
 I guess it is necessary to compile both OpenFOAM and HDF5 against the same MPI library and version.
 I use the OpenMPI that is supplied with my system, and have compiled both OpenFOAM and HDF5 against this.
 3. Grab a copy of this repository, and enter the code directory.
-You can for example place the code in your ``~/OpenFOAM/username-2.2.x`` folder.
+You can for example place the code in your ``~/OpenFOAM/username-2.1.x`` folder.
 4. Set the environment variable ``HDF5_DIR`` to your HDF5 installation directory (this might f.ex. be ``/usr``).
 Make the variable "visible" for the compile script (e.g. ``export HDF5_DIR=/usr``) before you compile.
 5. Compile the code with the common ``./Allwmake`` and wait.